The best navigation and route planning apps for bicycle touring in 2025

 User-friendliness, great design and thousands of features mean nothing if the app makes you wade through the thicket or directs you to a highway where cyclists are not allowed.

-You want something that can easily calculate the fastest route when your schedule is tight but can also suggest the most bike-friendly and pleasant trail.
-An app that considers climbs and road quality will make the planning process smoother and uncomplicated.
+You want something that can easily calculate the fastest route when your schedule is tight but also suggest the most bike-friendly and pleasant trail.
+An app that considers climbs and road quality will simplify the planning process.

 Never rely on any automatic route planner 100 %.
+Most rely on user data and might be less accurate, especially in less-travelled regions.
 Bear in mind that the weather in the mountains can make some roads and trails dangerous and that the maps are not always up to date.

 2. Maps offline